Shanks303/news-aggregator-react/README.md

 ## Dockerization
 ### Dockerfile

-The Dockerfile defines the steps to build the Docker image for the application.
+The Dockerfile(.dockerfile) defines the steps to build the Docker image for the application.
+Create '.dockerfile' inside the root folder

 ### Use an official Node.js runtime as a parent image
 `FROM node:22-alpine`